JosuaKrause/JKanvas/readme.md

 Renderpass renderpass = new RenderpassAdapter() {

   @Override
-  public void draw(final Graphics2D gfx, final KanvasContext ctx) {
+  public void draw(final Graphics2D g, final KanvasContext ctx) {
     // draw here
     // ctx can be used to convert between canvas and component coordinates }